cristianA123/cristianA123/README.md

 # 💫 About Me:
-I'm Cristian, I'm 25 years old and my passion is software development using technologies such as React, Vue, Node, Nest, and Laravel.
-I consider myself a very sociable person and enjoy listening to and being heard by others.
-I am always in constant learning and currently exploring the world of cloud and its automation to be able to deploy applications more efficiently.
+I'm Cristian, I'm a Systems Engineer who has dedicated myself to software development for more than two years in the work field.
+I have worked with technologies such as React, Vue, Node, Nest, and Laravel to carry out my projects.
+I consider myself a very sociable person and enjoy listening and being heard by others.
+I am always in constant learning and currently exploring the world of cloud and its automation to deploy applications more efficiently.

 ## 🌐 Socials: